frezazadeh/agentic-wm_ms3m/README.md

 ## License

-The code for this project will be released under a **non-commercial research license**.
+This code is released under the MIT License (see `LICENSE`).

-Details will be added once the repository goes public.
+If you use this implementation in academic work, please consider citing the corresponding paper.

 ---